-Following last year’s success, Blooming Milford presents…
+Following the last two years of success, Blooming Milford presents…

-THE MILFORD AND MAKENEY FLOWER AND PRODUCE SHOW, SATURDAY 13th SEPTEMBER 2025, AT MILFORD SOCIAL CLUB
+THE MILFORD AND MAKENEY FLOWER AND PRODUCE SHOW, SATURDAY 12th SEPTEMBER 2026, AT MILFORD SOCIAL CLUB

 Open for entries, registration and display: 9:30am – 11:00am